The complete guide to closing costs for buyers in Quebec real-estate (2026)

 Notary (Average cost: $1,700 – $2,800)

 Once these checks are complete, the notary prepares the key legal documents.
-This will incude the Deed of Sale and, if needed, the Deed of Hypothec (your mortgage contract).
+This will include the Deed of Sale and, if needed, the Deed of Hypothec (your mortgage contract).
 The notary will then coordinate with your lender to receive the mortgage funds and hold them safely in trust until the transaction closes.

-The notary will also calculate adjustments between buyer and seller.
-This will include things like prepaid property taxes or condo fees.
 Finally, the notary will arrange the final appointment where both parties sign the Deed of Sale.
-Once this has happened, the notary registers the sale in the Quebec Land Register, transfers the funds to the seller, and provides you with certified copies of the deeds.
+Once this has happened, the notary registers the sale in the Quebec Land Register, transfers the funds to the seller, pays the brokers their commission, and provides you with certified copies of the deeds.
 At that point, the process is complete and ownership officially passes to you.

 Adjustments & reimbursements (Average cost: It depends on the property and time of year)